 The Chip 'n Dale Rescue Rangers Ship-To-Ship Combat is actually about only one pairing, namely Chip/Gadget.
 Those who favor that pairing oppose those who do not want to see Chip and Gadget together, regardless of alternatives.
 This led to two flame wars on the Usenet in 1997 and at the fan forum Acorn Cafe in 1998.
 Further flame wars could only be prevented by the experience gained during 1998's St. Valentine's Day Massacre and by "agreeing to disagree".
 A third, rather small faction among them call themselves the Neutrals and dislike the wary ways of both Pro and Anti fundamentalists.
 Mind you that there has never been a canonical pairing in this show.

-South Park has a lot of this, especially since You're Getting Old aired, where Kyle didn't want to be Stan's friend anymore, and was seen playing with Cartman and smiling at him at the end of the episode, implying that the whole Foe Yay between Cartman and Kyle is slowly replaced with a building friendship.
+Shipping wars have gotten especially common since You're Getting Old aired, where Kyle didn't want to be Stan's friend anymore, and was seen playing with Cartman and smiling at him at the end of the episode, implying that the whole Foe Yay between Cartman and Kyle is slowly replaced with a building friendship.
 The rabid Stan/Kyle and Cartman/Kyle fans went crazy, especially since there was a war between the ships even before the episode.
+Although their friendship ended the following episode, tensions remained high.

-Then there are smaller battles in the fandom, between Cartman/Butters fans and Kenny/Butters fans, Cartman/Wendy vs. Stan/Wendy and Craig/Tweek vs. Craig/Thomas vs. Craig/Clyde.
+Then there are smaller battles in the fandom, between Cartman/Butters fans and Kenny/Butters fans, Cartman/Wendy vs. Stan/Wendy, and Craig/Tweek vs. Craig/Thomas vs. Craig/Clyde vs Kevin/Clyde.

 Gwen / Trent, also originally canon, used to be heavily involved in this fray too before being sunk.
 They still tend to side with Duncan/Courtney as a Ship Mate, though, as do Cody / Gwen supporters.